 These trees do well in warm climates with little to no frost, mostly in zones 8 – 11.

-Avocados are another lively addition to a garden.
-Avocados themselves are abundant in essential fats and are delicious too!
+Another lively addition to your garden, avocados are abundant in essential fats and are delicious too!
 The downside with this plant is that you will have to wait a while before it actually produces fruits – about 10 years if you start it from a pit, and a few years if you buy one from a nursery.

 But even so, having one in your survival garden ready to go would be a good idea.
 These trees do best in warmer climates, zones 8 – 11, but can be kept potted indoors in colder climates.